nene/shortreckonings-auto-select/README.md

-# ShortReconings auto-select script for Tampremonkey
+# ShortReconings auto-select script for Tampermonkey

 - Auto-selects you in "Who paid?" section
 - Auto-selects you in "For who?" section